rapw3k/DEMETER/README.md

 The issues or challenges we highlight are more on the implementation of this approach.
 * The current NGSI-LD context is just a simple flat schema that includes the meta-model and cross ontology terms without any explicit semantics.
 There is no definition that a term is a class, a property or information about the property types, constraints on domains/ranges, cardinality, taxonomic relations, or other axioms.
 * The terms are not mapped to any standard and/or well-known ontologies/vocabularies.
 There is some documentation dicussing some of such mappings; however, no implementation seems to be available to allow any integration.
-In fact, it is not clear, how such mappings would be implemented from documentation reviewed.
+In fact, it is not clear, how such mappings would be implemented from the documentation reviewed.
 * The flat schema implementation approach is not scalable, and difficult to maintain.
 * The only semantic information available is in fact included in the encoding of data itself, and is just minimal (e.g., an element is a property or a relationship)